luisvidalintroini/itunesanalytics/README.md

 # itunesanalytics
-itunesanalytics is module wrapping iTunes Connect Analytics API.
-It allows to query units/installs/sessions reports in easy way
+itunesanalytics is a module wrapping iTunes Analytics API.
+It allows to query units/installs/sessions reports on an easy way